 This place doesn’t just do cheesecake, oh no!
 They do burgers, stacked sandwiches, hot dogs – all the American staples.
 Carly loved their Disco Fries, which are just chips, cheese and gravy, but sure look, what’s not to love.
 Here’s the full menu.

 It really is out of this world, and queueing up for about an hour and being screamed at for your order (you better know what you want after waiting in line for an hour), adds to the experience.
-It’s a little pricey, but when you’re on holidays, it’s not that bad.
+The sandwich is huge (you’ll see it when you go in) and you could definitely share between 2.
 Check here to see their menu.

-Something else New York is known for is bagels – apparently they’ve a reputation for being the best because of the local water used while making them, but that’s highly debated and I’m not getting involved.
-All I know is they’re delicious and Leo’s Bagels our number 1.
+Something else New York is known for is bagels – apparently they’ve a reputation for being the best because of the local water used while making them, but that’s highly debated and I’m not getting involved!
+All I know is they’re delicious and Leo’s Bagels are our number 1.

 The queues are around the corner every lunchtime, but the wait is well worth it.
-We’ve had plain bagels with cream cheese, tuna filling and a turkey club.
+We’ve had plain bagels with cream cheese and scallions, tuna filling and a turkey club.
 Also, the portions are huge so think about splitting one.
 See the menu here.

-Constantly touted as the best burger in New York City, everything we’ve had in Shake Shack has been absolutely amazing.
+Constantly touted as the best burger in New York City, everything we’ve had in Shake Shack has been 10/10!

 Their chips are fried to perfection, their strawberry shakes are hands down the best we’ve ever had, and their cheeseburgers are mouthwateringly good.
 When you’re in NYC, trying Shake Shack is as critical as trying a New York slice, or a hot dog from a vendor.

 I think Joe and the Juice may be Dutch, but anyway, it’s another one of our go-to, healthy-ish lunch spots.
 Carly gets the Spicy Tunacado Flatbread Sandwich and I get Joe’s Club Sandwich.
 Delish!
 Also, their banana bread is unreal as are their iced coffees!